-MPP’s model legislation to regulate marijuana like alcohol is based primarily on the voter initiatives enacted in 2012 in Colorado, in 2014 in Alaska, in 2016 in Massachusetts, and in 2018 in Michigan.
-Here are key features of the bill:
+MPP’s model legislation to regulate marijuana like alcohol is based primarily on the voter initiatives enacted in 2012 in Colorado, in 2014 in Alaska, and in 2016 in Massachusetts.
+Here are key features of the bill.

 Adult Cultivation and Possession Limits

 possess up to one ounce of marijuana, five grams of concentrates, and cannabis-infused products containing no more than 500 milligrams of THC;

 cultivate up to six marijuana plants in a secure location that is not visible from outside of the property and that is not accessible to minors;